abioseth1/Serverless-E-commerce-store-on-AWS/README.md

 # Cost Estimate for the services used for our architecture

-AWS AppSync (1)	- Free	- It’s free for the first 12months and subsequent variable charges AWS EventBridge	(1)- varying price - For 5million events, charges = $5.00 (event publishing) + $2.86 (archive processing) + $0.66(storage) + $5.00 (replaying) = $13.52 per month
+• AWS AppSync (1)	- Free
+- It’s free for the first 12months and subsequent variable charges AWS EventBridge	(1)- varying price - For 5million events, charges = $5.00 (event publishing) + $2.86 (archive processing) + $0.66(storage) + $5.00 (replaying) = $13.52 per month.

-API Gateway - price varies - Charges $3.50 per million of API calls received and $0.09 per GB transferred out to the Internet.
+• API Gateway - price varies
+- Charges $3.50 per million of API calls received and $0.09 per GB transferred out to the Internet.
 If we assume 5million requests per month with each response with an average of 213KB, the total cost of this service will be $ 17.93.

-S3 Bucket (1) - $0.023 per GB stored.
+• S3 Bucket (1) - $0.023 per GB stored.
 Normally $0.023 per GB/month stored, and $0.004 per 10,000 requests and $0.09 per GB transferred.
 However, with CloudFront usage, transfer costs will be reduced and a total estimate of $0.82 for our 10,000 traffics.

-AWS CloudFront	(1) - price varies - For 10,000-HTTPS request North America 70%-$0.085, $0.010; Europe 15%-$0.085, $0.02; Asia 10%-$ 0.140, $0.012; South America 5%-$0.250, $ 0.022.
+• AWS CloudFront (1) - price varies
+- For 10,000-HTTPS request North America 70%-$0.085, $0.010; Europe 15%-$0.085, $0.02; Asia 10%-$ 0.140, $0.012; South America 5%-$0.250, $ 0.022.
 As we have estimated 200GB of files transferred with 2,000,000 requests, the total will be $21.97.
 Total: $ 21.99.

-AWS Route53 (1) - $0.50 - We need to buy a domain name which cost $0.5/month.
+• AWS Route53 (1) - $0.50
+- We need to buy a domain name which cost $0.5/month.
 Also, we need to pay $0.40/million  DNS queries to our domain.
 100,000-page views will cost only $0.04.
-Total of $0.54/month
+Total of $0.54/month.

-Amazon Cognito	(1) - $0.0055 -	First 50,000 monthly active users is free, subsequent charges is $0.0055/month.
+•Amazon Cognito	(1) - $0.0055
+- First 50,000 monthly active users is free, subsequent charges is $0.0055/month.
 Further charged for Cognito Syncs of user profiles.
 It costs $0.15 for each 10,000 sync operations and $0.15 per GB/month stored.
 An estimate of 1,000 active and registered users with less than 1MB per profile, with less than 10 visits per month in average, we can estimate a charge of $0.30.
 Total: $ 0.30

-AWS Lambda (16) - $0.8/msec - First 1 million requests are free, you pay for 4 million that will cost US$ 0.80.
+• AWS Lambda (16) - $0.8/msec
+- First 1 million requests are free, you pay for 4 million that will cost US$ 0.80.
 With compute service,  5 million executions of 200 milliseconds each gives 1million seconds.
 As we are running with a 512MB capacity, it results in 500,000 GB-seconds, where 400,000 GB-seconds of these are free, resulting in a charge of 100,000 GB-seconds that costs $1.67.
 Total:$ 2.47

-AWS DynamoDB (5) price varies -	$0.47 per month for write, $0.09 per month for every read, $0.25 per GB/month stored (first 25GB free), $0.09 GB per GB transferred out to the Internet. $0.1/million for data capture for analytics.
+•AWS DynamoDB (5) price varies
+-$0.47 per month for write, $0.09 per month for every read, $0.25 per GB/month stored (first 25GB free), $0.09 GB per GB transferred out to the Internet. $0.1/million for data capture for analytics.
 Assuming 5M read, 5M write and 5M others, estimate becomes $10.44

-Amazon Aurora (serverless) (1) - $0.06	8hrs x 21days x $0.06 = $10.08
+• Amazon Aurora (serverless) (1) - $0.06
+8hrs x 21days x $0.06 = $10.08

-AWS IAM	(1) - price free - Charges for only the resources user consume.
+• AWS IAM (1) - price free
+- Charges for only the resources user consume.

-AWS QuickSight	(1) - $0.6/hr- maximum charge of $5/reader/month for unlimited use after first two months free.
+• AWS QuickSight (1) - $0.6/hr
+- maximum charge of $5/reader/month for unlimited use after first two months free.

-Amazon SNS	(1) -free - Free for our case-study
+• Amazon SNS (1) -price free
+- Free for our case-study

-Amazon SES (1) - price varies -	$0 for the first 62,000 emails you send each month, and $0.10 for every 1,000 emails sent after that. $0.12 for each GB of attachments sent
+• Amazon SES (1) - price varies
+- $0 for the first 62,000 emails you send each month, and $0.10 for every 1,000 emails sent after that. $0.12 for each GB of attachments sent

-AWS Shield (1) - $0.025/GB - Highly expensive but secure the CloudFront.
+• AWS Shield (1) - $0.025/GB
+- Highly expensive but secure the CloudFront.

-AWS VPC	1	$0.01/hr	$10 a month
+• AWS VPC (1)	$0.01/h,  $10 a month

-Certificate manager (1) -free -	Certificate manager provide SSL/TLS certificate
+•Certificate manager (1) -free
+- Certificate manager provide SSL/TLS certificate

 Based on the estimate in table 2, a total of $125 will be required to kickstart the e-commerce store on AWS.
 Any additional expenses might take it to about $150.